DeterminateSystems/flakehub-push/README.md

 #### Set flake visibility to public, private, etc.

-Whenever you configuration the `flakehub-push` Action, you need to specify the flake's [visibility] using the `visibility` parameter.
+Whenever you configure the `flakehub-push` Action, you need to specify the flake's [visibility] using the `visibility` parameter.
 This configuration would make the flake public:

 ```yaml